Citroen Xsara Picasso 1.8i 16V

 The Picasso is designed to be the most exemplary family car possible.
 Useful.

-Cushioned seats are a French trademark, high seats are the result of body design, uncomfortable headrests are found on other Citroëns, low exterior mirrors make it difficult to park in tight places, and you'll even see the dashboard in the window during the day and only more. red light at night.
-A trademark of these cars is also becoming an unnatural seating position, which causes the seat to move more, making it difficult to reach the top of the soft-mounted steering wheel.
+Soft seats are a French trademark, high seats are a result of the body design, uncomfortable headrests are found in other Citroëns, low outside mirrors make tight parking difficult, and you even see the instrument panel in the window during the day and only a large red light at night.
+The trademark of such cars also becomes an unnatural seating position, which causes more displacement of the seat, and then it is difficult to reach the top of the softly mounted steering wheel.
 Useful?
-A number of people do not complain about it or just get used to everything.
+A lot of people do not complain about it or just get used to it.

 Least of all problems with the spaciousness of the seats.
 The seats are not luxurious in size, but they are comfortable and the space around them is commendably large.
 In the back, where I see snoring most of all, and not only them, there are two tables on the backs of the seats and two rather large drawers below.
 Keep everything in order.
 There is also a storage trolley in the trunk.
 This makes it useful so that it can be attached even when unfolded and even full.
 There's another 12V outlet in the back and I just don't have the most reasonable explanation for the two-stage tailgate opening.
 But Picasso has it.